|

 Many popular tourist areas have bike rental places, and some of those have ebikes.
 In addition, retail bike shops that sell ebikes likely also rent them, or will at least let you test drive them.
 Perhaps one of the wisest things you can do is test out or rent for a few hours several makes and models of ebikes.
 This is very helpful so you can get a feel for how ebikes work, as well as what style and design fits you best.

-Ebike style |
+| Ebike style |

 Looking at recreational ebikes for paths and streets, a common style is the commuter style, but you may find it a bit too much on the "aggressive" side.
 It's more likely you'll like the cruiser style much better.
 It has swept-back handlebars and a geometry that has you sitting upright.
 This style alleviates weight on your wrists and is the easiest on your back, but it does put most of your weight on the seat, so you'll need to be sure to get a good one.
 Regardless of what comes on a bike, you can always upgrade the seat, if needed.
 Many people do.

-A note about setting the seat height: On a road bike, we were taught that to be the most efficient, set the height of the seat so that with the pedal in the lowest position and your heal on the pedal, your leg is straight.
-And since we pedal with the balls of our feet, if you have big feet, add a tiny bit more to the height.
+| A note about setting the seat height: On a road bike, we were taught that to be the most efficient, be sure set the height of the seat so that with the pedal in the lowest position and your heal on the pedal, your leg is straight.
+And since we pedal with the balls of our feet, if you have big feet, add a tiny bit more to the seat height.
 When I do that, I can just barely reach the ground with the very tips of my toes when standing still.
-In general, most folks will be uncomfortable with that.
+But I know, in general, most folks will be uncomfortable with that.
 They'd like to have a better stance on the ground.
 However, you do not want the seat set so low that you can touch the ground flat-footed.
 That's very inefficient, your legs would be bent too much, and most of your energy would be wasted.
 You might even get cramps over a long distance.
 On an ebike, go for somewhere in the middle.
-Set the seat height so you feel you have good balance while on the seat but at rest.
-Put the seat as high as you can for the most efficiency, yet low enough so you feel just barely "comfortable enough" when at rest and touching the ground. |
+Set the seat height so you feel you have good balance while on the seat but with the bike at rest.
+Put the seat as high as you can for the most efficiency, yet low enough so you feel just barely "comfortable enough" when at rest and touching the ground.
+But as I said above, sometimes a taller seat post and stem extenders, as well as different handlebars, and/or stem, are needed to accomplish this. |

-Ebike frame design |
+| Ebike frame design |

 Ebikes with a regular or traditional frame with a top tube, sometimes called a "boy's bike" or "step-over" frame, are available, if desired.

 But more and more, bike/ebike companies are offering models with a "step-through" frame design.
-Once called a"'girl’s bike", that’s no long true.
+Once called a "girl's bike", that's no long true.
 Both men and women are choosing this design, especially if they are over a certain age and/or have any leg issues, as this design is much easier to get on and off.

 I don't have a step-through design so I find I have to lay the bike over quite a bit to get my leg over it.
 And I have long legs!
 (But I also have a tall seat post, so that's another reason why.)